damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 TODO IMAGE

-### Quick open in Gmail

-Still want to get the full view of the issue or merge request while in Gmail?
-Use the new quick links.
-In Gmail and in Inbox you will see a direct link to the referenced issue of a notification you got from your GitLab instance.
-If you use Google Inbox on your phone, you'll see the links there as well!

-TODO IMAGES

 ### Better HTTP Support

 We've replaced Grack in GitLab to handle HTTP clones and pushes and are now using our